Platform Acceptable Use and Advertising Policy

-- You may use Content made available through the Platform solely as necessary to enable your use of the Platform as a Brand or Partner.
+- You may use Platform Content and User Creatives made available through the Platform solely as necessary to enable your use of the Platform as a Brand or Partner.

-- Do not use Content unless you have permission from the Content owner, or the use is authorized by us in our Terms or Policies or another agreement you have with us.
+- Do not use Platform Content or User Creatives unless you have permission from the owner, or the use is authorized by us in our Terms or Policies or another agreement you have with us.

-- Do not request, make, or accept a booking or any payment outside of the Platform to avoid paying fees, taxes or for any other reason.
+- Do not request, make, or accept a partnership or any payment outside of the Platform to avoid paying fees, taxes or for any other reason.